 Insureon’s licensed agents typically recommend a business owner’s policy for its coverage and affordability.
 Learn which businesses are eligible, how to take advantage of a BOP's flexibility, and when a business needs one.

-A BOP has a cap on policy limits, which is why it is appropriate only for smaller businesses.
-The limit is the maximum amount that your insurer will pay on a claim or during the policy period.
+A BOP has a cap on policy coverage limits, which is why it is more appropriate for a small business.
+The limit is the maximum amount that your insurer will pay on a claim or during the insurance policy period.

 Your general liability insurance should be able to cover the cost of a potential lawsuit.
 Your property insurance should have limits that match the value of your business personal property so you can get reimbursed appropriately after a fire or other loss.

-To customize your BOP so that it meets your specific needs, you can add endorsements.
-Contact a licensed Insureon agent who specializes in your industry to discuss endorsements that match your business.
+To customize your BOP so that it meets your specific insurance needs, you can add certain coverage options via business insurance endorsements.
+Contact a licensed Insureon agent who specializes in your industry to discuss optional coverages that match your business.

 A client contract or commercial lease may require a business to obtain the general liability insurance included in a business owner’s policy.
 Though property insurance isn’t required, it's highly recommended for a business that owns a building or valuable equipment.

-A client might require general liability insurance in the terms of a contract, or a landlord might include it as a requirement in a commercial lease.
+A client might require general liability coverage in the terms of a contract, or a landlord might include it as a requirement in a commercial lease.

-The general liability insurance portion of a BOP covers:
+The general liability insurance portion of a BOP offers liability protection for: